AJgarden/gulp-inject-in-html/README.md

 # gulp-inject-into-html
-Inject or include HTML/CSS/Javascript files into HTML.
+Inject or include HTML/CSS/Javascript files into HTML with gulp.